steveha/py-yuna-db/README.md

-Yuna: dict-like semantics for LMDB
+Yuna DB: dict-like semantics for LMDB

 Yuna is a key/value store that's built upon LMDB (the Symas Lightning Memory-mapped Database).
 LMDB really is lightning-fast, but as a C